 By Telephone and Video Chat

 Use telehealth and virtual care to connect with a doctor or nurse 24/7.
 Consider LiveHealth Online for an online visit with a board-certified doctor.
-Effective March 27, 2020 and until further notice, UC will waive member cost shares for telehealth visits, including visits for mental health or substance misuse.
+Effective March 27, 2020 and through June 30, 2021, UC will waive member cost shares for telehealth visits, including visits for mental health or substance misuse.
 This means you can receive these services at no cost to you.
 Cost sharing will be waived for members using Anthem’s authorized telehealth service, LiveHealth Online, as well as care received from other providers delivering telehealth through internet video and audio services.
 If you attempt to use LiveHealth Online and have to pay out-of-pocket before obtaining a visit, you should call Anthem customer service so they can assist you.
 If your provider has questions about this coverage or billing, they should call Anthem’s Provider Services team.
 Note: This telehealth coverage does not include the use of facsimile or email.

 You can also call Anthem 24/7 NurseLineSM at (800) 977-0027 to speak with a nurse about your symptoms and get recommendations for care.
 There is no cost to you for this service.